 “When dealing with technology as fast as it’s evolving, if we box it up too much, we’re going to lose opportunities,” says Hoober, who spent the last 10 years on the Case IH North American Dealer Advisory Board.
 “Sometimes, to generate revenue, we need to be on that cutting edge, always moving, knowing what’s going on.
 I encourage that out of the box thinking, but it takes real talent to accomplish it.”

-Co-located with the 29th Annual National No-Tillage Conference, the 2021 Summit will be held Jan.
+The 2021 Summit will be held virtually Jan.
 11-12 and features a diverse learning program of general sessions, panel presentations and roundtable conversations.